 Why not pick a part of town you don’t know well and use your Christmas light quest as an excuse to explore someplace new?

-If you want a sure thing and you don’t mind a bit of a drive, head northwest to Eagle Crest to check out their mile-long famous holiday light display, Starfest.
-Choose from a freebie self-guided tour, or check their schedule for details on touring the exhibit via horse-drawn carriage.
+If you want a sure thing and you don’t mind a bit of a drive, head northwest to Eagle Crest for their mile-long famous holiday light display, Starfest.
+To the south, you can hit Sunriver Resort for their annual Holiday Light Show happening three times a night through January 2.

 Boost your spirits with local spirits

 Bendistillery’s Crater Lake Spirits have a starring role in my liquor cabinet, and I always restock this time of year.
-You’ll never catch me without a bottle of their Pepper Vodka (perfect with pineapple juice!) or their Sweet Ginger Vodka tastes scrumptious in cocoa or lemonade.
+Their Pepper Vodka pairs perfectly with pineapple juice, or their Sweet Ginger Vodka tastes scrumptious in cocoa or lemonade.
 Their concoctions make especially awesome gifts.
 My literary agent gets a bottle of their Hazelnut Espresso Vodka for Hanukkah each year, and my sister-in-law loves seeing their sample pack in her stocking each Christmas.

-Er, should I not be revealing Christmas gifts in a public blog?
+Er, should I not reveal holiday gifts in a public blog?